Best Cities To Visit In Türkiye

 When To Go

 Gaziantep is very hot during the summer, and there is virtually no rain.
 During the winter, the temperatures drop suddenly, and the showers tend to arrive; however, there are often clear days in between.
 It’s not unusual to see an abundance of snowfall during the deepest winter days.
-For that reason, Gaziantep is best visited in April and May or perhaps late September into October.
+Therefore, Gaziantep is best visited in April and May or perhaps late September into October.

 How To Get There